-FIBA announced and seeded the 20 teams per gender who will compete at the FIBA 3x3 Olympic Qualifying Tournament in India in March 2020.
+FIBA announced and seeded the 20 teams per gender who will compete at the FIBA 3x3 Olympic Qualifying Tournament.
+The event will take place in Graz, Austria, in May 26-30 2021.

 Though they did not earn a direct ticket to the first-ever 3x3 event in the history of the Olympic Games, a total of 20 teams per gender can still make it to Tokyo after qualifying for the FIBA 3x3 Olympic Qualifying Tournament (OQT), which will grant 3 tickets to the Olympics by gender.